 This site is an official partner for the Heritage project of Chesterfield FC Community Trust.
 More information about the Trust can be found by clicking on the logo.

-Phil Tooley is co-ordinating a fundraising appeal to enable the construction of the Spireites Memorial Garden at The Proact Stadium.
-Designed to provide an area for family and friends to remember former Spireites supporters as well as commemorating Chesterfield FC players and officials killed in the two World Wars, the Memorial Garden will be opposite The Hub at the back of the Spencers Solicitors Community Stand.
+Over the summer of 2014, Phil Tooley co-ordinated a fundraising appeal to enable the construction of the Spireites Memorial Garden at The Proact Stadium.
+Designed to provide an area for family and friends to remember former Spireites supporters as well as commemorating Chesterfield FC players and officials killed in the two World Wars, the Memorial Garden is opposite The Hub at the back of the Spencers Solicitors Community Stand.
 The scheme is the initiative of Chesterfield FC Supporters Club but "Sky is Blue" is naturally delighted to offer its support to the Garden.
-The link on the image below takes you to the "Just giving" page: please do, if you can!
+It is open, now, but money is still needed to maintain it and develop the garden further.

 RECENTLY-ADDED ITEMS ON THE SITE:

 A new file: Players with no first-team, competitive pedigree at CFC

 but who were on our books, typically having played in first team friendlies,

 reserve, youth and "A" team games.
 It's a monster file and is constantly being updated, but it is incomplete.
 If you think you should be on it, or know someone who

 Ken Foster is overseeing a project to show every Chesterfield game for which a programme was printed.
 Competitive, first team games are taken as read, but if you go to the Line-ups (under Stats & Records, above) and look at the darker-coloured link buttons, you'll see what we're trying to do.